lccortez/learning-library/oracle-integration-library/core-compentencies/insight/create-a-model/create-a-model.md

 Open Insight and create your Draft Model.
 Name the Draft Model **My Order Processing** and provide the description of **My First Model**.
 You will need to click **Create** to finish.
 When your completed it will open the Milestone Process for you; continue to Task 2 to add your Milestones.

 ### Task 2: Create A Milestone
 As taught, each Model needs an Initial and Terminal Milestone.
 For your Initial Milestone (Rocket Symbol), enter Milestone name **Order Received** and for the Description enter **My First Orders Received**.
-For you Terminal Milestone (Finish Line Flag Symbol), Enter milestone name **Order Completed** and enter Milestone description **Orders Completed via System**; continue to Task 3 to add your Indentifer.
+For your Terminal Milestone (Finish Line Flag Symbol), Enter milestone name **Order Completed** and enter Milestone description **Orders Completed via System**; continue to Task 3 to add your Indentifer.

 ### Task 3: Create an Identifier
 Finish your Draft Model by creating an Identifier.
 The Identifier name is  **Order Number**, the Data Type is **String** and assign to **Order Received** and **Order Completed** Milestones.